Breaking Free: Comprehensive Addiction Treatment Can Put An End to Chronic Relapse

 The Critical Role of After Care Planning

 The true test of recovery comes when you return home and have to carry the emotional and behavioral progress you have made in addiction treatment into your everyday life.
 Without a solid, realistic plan for how to successfully make this transition, you are left vulnerable to relapse.
 At Alta Mira, we integrate detailed after care planning in the treatment of all our of our clients to ensure that they have every resource available for successful recovery.
 This includes identifying potential triggers and negative influences in your life that act as obstacles to sobriety and helping you develop the skills to cope with them without returning to addictive behaviors.
 Our family program facilitates the creation of supportive relationships with your loved ones and identifies potentially damaging interpersonal dynamics that interfere with your ability to maintain sobriety.
 This program is available to you even after you leave residential care to encourage ongoing healing and to ensure that your closest social relationships are a source of comfort and solace rather than distress or enabling.

 For people with a history of chronic relapse, the transition out of residential treatment often requires special care.
-Our intensive outpatient program allows you to gradually return to your life with the expertise and compassionate support of our clinicians and peers who share your struggle, maximizing your chances of success.
 Once you are ready, we can help you connect with highly skilled psychiatrists and therapists, local support groups, sober living environments, and sober coaching to ensure that the progress you have made at Alta Mira is sustained and extended far beyond your time with us.